MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - Use Azure Private Link/Private Endpoints, where available, to secure access to Azure PaaS services within the application design.
 For information on Azure services that support Private Link, see [Azure Private Link availability](/azure/private-link/availability).

-- If Private Endpoint is not available and data exfiltration risks are acceptable, use Virtual Network Service Endpoints to secure access to Azure PaaS services from within a virtual network.
+- If Private Endpoint isn't available and data exfiltration risks are acceptable, use Virtual Network Service Endpoints to secure access to Azure PaaS services from within a virtual network.
   - Don't enable virtual network service endpoints by default on all subnets as this will introduce significant data exfiltration channels.

 - For hybrid application scenarios, access Azure PaaS services from on-premises via ExpressRoute with private peering.